eingeschissen/OSS-WebUntis-Autostart/README.md

 Then start the start.exe to run the script.
 The update.exe will automatically download updates if any are available.

-It doesn' t save any login data, it only saves and runs locally on your PC.
+It doesn't store any login data, everything is saved and run locally on your PC.

 Enter the short form of your School for a more accurate search result.